nuetzliches/spocr/.github/instructions/spocr-v5-instructions.instructions.md

 - For SnapshotBuilder or DbContext updates, ensure the roadmap checklist reflects the same completion state.
 - Capture findings (design gaps, missing tests, quality debt) under the "Review-Findings" item in the root checklist.
 - If you touch CLI or pipeline behavior, document the change immediately in the docs section tasks.
+- Describe the CLI as it exists today.
+Drop the "vNext" label and avoid reintroducing historical bridge narratives.

 ## 3. After editing functionality or docs

 - Re-read the root checklist and adjust statuses, add follow-up bullets, or link to new documents.
-- Update the vNext roadmap checklist with structural or architectural decisions.
+- Update the roadmap checklist with structural or architectural decisions.
 - Update the SnapshotBuilder checklist if determinism, telemetry, or artifact format changes.
 - Re-run the `.ai` review item: sync guidelines, prompts, or README to match the new flow.
 - Note removed dependencies (Roslyn, McMaster, WebApi Client, CodeAnalysis) in both the checklist and changelog.
+- Keep `docs/content` focused on the current CLI (v5) behavior.
+Move historical or migration notes to the legacy documentation stream instead of the primary site.

 ## 4. Validation requirements

-- Run `dotnet run --project src/SpocR.csproj -- pull -p debug --no-cache --verbose` after generator-affecting work.
+- Run `dotnet run --project src/SpocR.csproj -- pull` after generator-affecting work.
 - Execute `eng/quality-gates.ps1` (with coverage if touched) and record outcomes when updating quality tasks.
 - Refresh golden snapshots (`write-golden`, `verify-golden`) whenever SnapshotBuilder output changes.
 - Ensure migration instructions (`migration-v5.instructions`) stay current with any step you add.